cesarvr/blog/content/post/performance-rust.md

 Go        0.20s user 0.01s system 111% cpu 0.191 total
 ```

-In my next post I'm going to talk about why the **slowness** of this particular case, how to use instruments to get to the core of this and explore if we can do something about it.
+In my next post I'm going to talk about the causes for this **performance degradation**, how to use [Xcode Instruments](https://developer.apple.com/library/archive/documentation/AnalysisTools/Conceptual/instruments_help-collection/Chapter/Chapter.html) to profile Rust on MacOSX and explore if we can do something about it.

 If you have any improvements on the algorithms above or any suggestion on how to make them faster [let me know](https://twitter.com/cvaldezr).